Satisfactory Academic Progress

 All attempted hours at EMU and all credit hours transferred from other institutions are counted in the total hours when determining a student’s maximum credit hours attempted.

 Students who had extenuating circumstances which resulted in failure to maintain SAP may appeal the cancellation.
-An appeal may be submitted to the Office of Financial Aid Review Committee no later than the following dates:

 SAP cancellation appeals for GPA or CR must include the following: